2 Kings 20 – God Extends Hezekiah’s Life

 · Ingratitude, in that he took honor to himself that really belonged to God.

 · Abusing the gifts given to him, where he took the gifts and favors to his own honor and gratification of his lusts (2 Chronicles 32:25-26).

-· Carnal confidence, in that he trusted in the league he had made with the King of Babylon.
+· Carnal confidence, in that he trusted in the coalition he had made with the king of Babylon.

 v.
 “Why did he not show these learned heathen God’s house?
 ‘Every whit’ of which showeth ‘His glory’ (Psalm 29:9, margin).
 There he could have explained to them the meaning of the brazen altar, and the sacrifices offered thereon; and who can tell what the results might not have been in the souls of these idolaters?”
 (Knapp)